SAP-samples/btp-azure-opensap/Week4/Unit1/README.md

 ![New cloud foundry environment detail](./images/13-new-environment.png)

-2.13 Select **Create Space** on the overview page of the subaccount to create a new Cloud Foundry space.
+2.13 Select **Create Space** on the overview page of the subaccount to create a new **Cloud Foundry space**.

 ![Create Cloud Foundry](./images/14-create-space.png)

-2.14 Provide **hanaspace** as the space name and assign the proposed space roles to your user.
-Once created, click on the new space below the **Create Space** button.
+2.14 Provide **hanaspace** as the space name and assign the available space roles to your user.
+Once created, select the new space which should be visible below the **Create Space** button which you recently clicked.

 2.15 Navigate to **SAP HANA Cloud** in your Cloud Foundry space and select **Create > SAP HANA database**.